The Hu: The Gereg (2019–2021)

-Rumble of Thunder (2022–present)
+Rumble of Thunder (2022–2025)

 On 12 May 2022, the Hu released the single "This Is Mongol".
 "Black Thunder" followed on 8 July, and the band announced their second album, Rumble of Thunder, which came out on 2 September.
 Songwriter Dashka described modern society and ancestral history as inspirations for the album, with a goal of expanding the sound outlined in The Gereg.
 The band would return to Australia, where they spent lockdown in 2020, in August 2022.

 On 10 February 2023, they released their music video for "This Is Mongol (Warrior Souls)", featuring William DuVall of Alice in Chains on lead vocals and rhythm guitar.
 On 30 March, they issued a remix of "Black Thunder", featuring Daniel "DL" Laskiewicz of Bad Wolves and Serj Tankian of System of a Down.

-On 25 March 2024, British heavy metal band Iron Maiden announced that the Hu would support them on the North American leg of their Future Past tour.
+On 25 March 2024, the British heavy metal band Iron Maiden announced that the Hu would support them on the North American leg of their Future Past tour.
 On 4 October, the band released a cover of Iron Maiden's 1983 single "The Trooper".

+Hun (2026)

+In July 2026, the Hu released their third studio album, Hun, which was preceded by the singles "The Real You" and "The Men".